 To create a content distribution plan, use the following strategies:

-- Consider the personas you’re looking to have engaged on the channel
+- Consider the marketing personas you’re looking to engage with.

-- Decide what types of content formats you’re going to create
+- Decide what types of content you’re going to create.

-- Decide the Call to Action (CTA) for the content.
+- Decide a Call to Action (CTA) strategy for the content.
 Where should the traffic drive to?

-- Develop the content and post it to the appropriate web and social channels
+- Create and produce the content, then post it to the appropriate distribution channels.

 Your Content Distribution Checklist